Skeen/heimdall/src/README.rst

 ==========================
-Heimdall - Password Server
+hagrid - Password Server
 ==========================
-Heimdall is a (currently) internal project focused on creating a centralized cryptographically safe password server similar to keepass, but which enables sharing passwords efficietly using our preestablish SSH key infrastructure.
+hagrid is a (currently) internal project focused on creating a centralized cryptographically safe password server similar to keepass, but which enables sharing passwords efficietly using our preestablish SSH key infrastructure.